MPGarg/Assignment-5/README.md

 ![image](https://user-images.githubusercontent.com/120099863/214904720-0bb692c2-10fd-44d6-90bf-64c2600e0726.png)

 * Batch Normalization + L1 is giving best test accuracy.
-Layer Normalization is close to batch normalization but Group Normalization is not giving good results.
+Layer Normalization is close to batch normalization.
+Group Normalization is not giving good results.
-* LN has more training accuracy and less test accuracy than BN+L1.
-Thus implying BN+L1 is working better in this scenario as it has more scope for improvement.
+* LN has more training accuracy and less test accuracy compared to BN+L1.
+Thus implying BN+L1 is working better in this scenario, as it has scope for improvement if pushed to more epochs.
-* Training loss for BN+L1 is quite high compared to other two normalizations
+* Training loss for BN+L1 is quite high compared to the other two normalizations.
+Training loss follows a nearly similar pattern for LN & GN.
-* Test loss is maximum for GN, followed by LN & lowest for BN+L1
+* Test loss is maximum for GN, followed by LN & lowest for BN+L1.
+* Test loss for LN reduces faster and stabilizes.
+Test loss for BN+L1 reduces slower than LN & GN and still has a downward curve pointing towards more scope for improvement.
+* Training Accuracy curve is nearly the same for all of three normalizations.

 ## Part 4 - Graphs